Perfect season: Auto racing

-Professional motorcycle racer Ricky Carmichael had perfect seasons in 2002 and 2004.

 In 1997, road racer Tommy Kendall started the 13-race SCCA Trans-Am Series season 11–0, the longest documentable win streak in worldwide professional road racing.
 In the 12th race, Kendall was battling for the lead on the final lap, but spun out and finished second.

 The feat would be extremely difficult in a series with a longer schedule, such as the NASCAR Cup Series which has 36 race seasons, Formula One which typically has between 17 and 23 race seasons, or the British Touring Car Championship which typically has 30 race seasons.
 However, in the 2013 British Formula Ford Championship season, a then support series to BTCC following its schedule, Dan Cammish won all of first 24 out of 30 races and then opted out of the remaining 6 with the championship already decided.

+In MotoGP/500cc perfect seasons have been achieved by John Surtees winning 7/7 races in 1959 and Giacomo Agostini winning 10/10 races in 1968.
+These were in the earlier years of the 500cc championship where the racers were rewarded for their "best of number of races" at the end of the season but they won every race in the season.

+In the AMA Motocross Championship, Ricky Carmichael had perfect seasons in 2002 and 2004 winning both races at all 12 rounds in the premier 250cc 2-stroke class.
+This was repeated by James 'Bubba' Stewart in 2008 when the premier class was 450cc 4-stroke. and then by rookie Jett Lawrence in 2023.

+In World Championship motocross Stefan Everts has come the closest with 17 wins in 18 races during the 2006 Motocross World Championship season.

 Cycling

 Cross-country

 In the 2017 season the Swiss mountain biker Nino Schurter won 6 out of 6 races and additionally at the World Championships he won the gold medal at the single and at the mixed race and the Cape Epic.